Andy White (drummer): Other projects

 Later, White played on hit records by Herman's Hermits, on Tom Jones's hit song "It's Not Unusual" and on "Shout" by Lulu.
 He also worked with many other musicians and groups, including Rod Stewart, Anthony Newley, Bert Weedon and the BBC Scottish Radio Orchestra in Glasgow.
 In the mid-1960s White toured the United States with Marlene Dietrich and performed in her cabaret shows, under the musical direction of the then-unknown composer Burt Bacharach, and, from 1965 until he retired in 1975, the British pianist and composer William Blezard.

 White played drums on "P.S.
-I Love You" again in 2008, this time on a version by a New Jersey-based rock band, the Smithereens.
+I Love You" again in 2008, this time on a version by a New Jersey–based rock band, the Smithereens.
 In 2007 the band had recorded Meet the Smithereens!, a tribute to the Beatles, covering their entire Meet the Beatles! album.
-After Beatles expert Tom Frangione introduced White to the band, they asked White to record with them on their next Beatles tribute album at their House of Vibes recording studio in Highland Park.
+After Beatles expert Tom Frangione introduced White to the band, they asked White to record with them on their next Beatles tribute album at The Grip Weeds' House of Vibes recording studio in Highland Park.
 White's drumming on "P.S.
-I Love You" was released late in 2008 on B-Sides the Beatles, an album of Beatles B-side covers from 1962 to 1965.
+I Love You" was released late in 2008 on B-Sides The Beatles, an album of Beatles B-side covers from 1962 to 1965.
 A Smithereens version of "Love Me Do" with White was also recorded during the session, but was left unreleased until a 2020 single release.
-White also played drums with the Smithereens in May 2008 at a We Get By with a Little Help From Our Friends charity health-care fundraiser at the Paper Mill Playhouse in Millburn.
+White also played drums with the Smithereens in May 2008 at a We Get By with a Little Help from Our Friends charity health-care fundraiser at the Paper Mill Playhouse in Millburn.

 In the late 1980s White moved to United States and lived in Caldwell, New Jersey, where he taught Scottish pipe band drumming.
 He was also a judge for the Eastern United States Pipe Band Association (EUSPBA), and drum instructor for the New York City Department of Corrections Emerald Pipe Band.
 He was married to Thea White, a librarian who supplied the voice of Muriel on the Cartoon Network show Courage the Cowardly Dog.
-White had a bumper sticker on his car that reads "5THBEATLE".
+White had a bumper sticker on his car that read "5THBEATLE".
 He said that "One of my students gave that to me."

 Death

-White died after a stroke at his home in Caldwell, New Jersey on 9 November 2015 at the age of 85.
+White died after a stroke at his home in Caldwell, New Jersey, on 9 November 2015 at the age of 85.